kartverket/skiperator/CONTRIBUTING.md

 To start `skiperator` locally on your computer, you can use the the make target `run-local` which will generate CRD's, apply them in your local kind-cluster, build and run skiperator.
-The default `kubectl` context is `kind-kind`.
-To override, set the env-variable `SKIPERATOR_CONTEXT` to the name of the desired context.
+The default `kubectl` context used by the Makefile is `kind-skiperator`.
+To override, set the environment variable `SKIPERATOR_CONTEXT` to the name of the desired context.

 ```
 $ make run-local